vladzz/laptop/README.md

 # Laptop

-Laptop is a playbook to set up an OS X laptop (for web development).
+Laptop is a playbook to set up an OS X laptop (for web/mobile development) also included some of my design tools and collaboration tools.

-It installs and configures most of the software Siyelo uses on our Macs for web and software development.
+It installs and configures most of the software vladzz uses on his Mac for software development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.